DCLMakerSTEAM/PlottingwithPython1/README.md

 # Data Visualization using Python

+## Course scope

+In this course you will learn to
+* Find a dataset
+* Ask ChatGPT to write code to visualize that dataset
+* Run that code on your computer
+* Make changes to the visualization to better show what you want

 ## Intro to Python

 Python is the most popular language for data visualization.
 It has a very rich set of tools and documentation.